 What: The quirky setting for afternoon tea at Sketch is nearly more renowned than the tea itself.
-The interiors are all pink, with velvet banquette seating and soft frosted glass globe lighting that will make you feel like you’re on the set of a Wes Anderson film.
+The interiors are all gold, with banquette seating and soft frosted glass globe lighting that will make you feel like you’re on the set of a Wes Anderson film.
 Once you’ve had enough of drinking in the scene before you, you can get started on the eating part.
-Assorted finger sandwiches have fillings like coronation chicken and salmon with cream cheese and there are alternative savouries too, like foi gras tartlets – this is a spot for embracing pure indulgence.
-Little cakes are included along with scones, and a homemade traditional Victoria sponge served from a trolley to your table, for a touch of theatre.
+Assorted finger sandwiches have fillings like coronation chicken and salmon with ricotta and there are alternative unorthodox flavours too, like truffle brioche buns – this is a spot for embracing pure indulgence.
+Little cakes are included along with scones, and there's a homemade traditional Victoria sponge served from a trolley at your table, for a touch of theatre.

 Aqua Shard, London Bridge

-What: A charming afternoon tea experience inspired by everyone’s favourite childhood tale, Peter Pan.
-Served in the swanky surrounds of Aqua Shard – a dizzying 31 floors up – the menu includes an array of creative savouries, such as mysteriously named baked pigs and a musroom chimney, as well as freshly-baked scones with homemade jam and clotted cream, and a selection of cakes and pastries.
+What: At Aqua Shard you'll find a charming afternoon tea experience inspired by everyone’s favourite childhood tale, Peter Pan.
+Served in the swanky surrounds of this London Bridge restaurant – a dizzying 31 floors up – the menu includes an array of creative savouries, such as mysteriously named baked pigs and a musroom chimney, as well as freshly-baked scones with homemade jam and clotted cream, and a selection of cakes and pastries.